-Will the activity produce solid construction waste during the construction/initiation YES phase?
+Will the activity produce solid construction waste during the construction/initiation phase?

+YES

+NO

-If yes, what estimated quantity will be produced per month?
+If yes, what estimated quantity will be produced per month? m Unknown, but minimum amounts of waste are expected

+How will the construction solid waste be disposed of (describe)?
 How will the construction solid waste be disposed of (describe)?